billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 ### Your Intention Determines Your Outcome

 Now, I know that sub-headline sounds like it's from a cheezy self-help manual advertised in a late-night informercial you roll your eyes at but can't stop watching.
-I know "your intention determines your outcom" sounds like pseudo-logic to you: it sounds true even though it may be just sentimen
+I know "your intention determines your outcom" sounds like pseudo-logic to you: it sounds true even though it may be just sentiment.

+I don't blame you for thinking so.
+I felt the same way when I wrote it.
+It sounds like a self-help guru's slogan.

+So be it.
+"Your intention determines your outcome" is the key to victory, though, an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1NjM4Nzc0Ml19
+eyJoaXN0b3J5IjpbLTUwMzc0NDYxMF19
 -->